JiveGroup/gFly/README.md

 ```

 ### 3. Install `Swag`, `Air`, `Migrage`, `Lint`, `GoSec`, `GoVulncheck`, and `GoCritic`

+In Go programming.
+In addition to having an IDE that suits you.
+Other supporting tools will help control code quality better.
+Therefore, we recommend that you install and use the following tools as an indispensable part of the application development process with Go.

 ```bash
 # ----- Install swag -----
 go install github.com/swaggo/swag/cmd/swag@latest